Man sentenced to death by Lahore's gender-based violence court for raping medical student

 A special Lahore court set up to deal with gender-based violence on Friday sentenced to death a man for the rape of a female medical student.

-Announcing the court's first sexual violence-related verdict of the year, additional sessions judge Rehmat Ali also handed the convict Waqas Khalid a life sentence and a fine of Rs0.5m.
+Announcing the court's first sexual violence-related verdict of the year, additional sessions judge Rehmat Ali also handed the convict Waqas Khalid a fine of Rs0.5m.

+Khalid has been sentenced to death under Section 376(2) (punishment of rape) of the Pakistan Penal Code (PPC).

+The judge also announced life imprisonment for the convict, under Section 366 (kidnapping, abducting or inducing woman to compel her marriage) of the PPC.

 A first investigation report of the crime was filed at Lahore's Quaid-i-Azam industrial area in 2016.
 According to the investigation, the young woman was kidnapped, raped and then released by the convict.